 Remember – this is NOT just happening to YOU.

-After all, as an entrepreneur you WILL face a lot of rejection.
+After all, as an entrepreneur you WILL naturally face a lot of rejection.

 Some individuals prove to be more resilient in the face of stress than others, in that they remain calm when confronted by stressful events, while others go into ‘meltdown’, and others appear to fall apart.

-Resilience is inherent to a successful entrepreneur – it’s that little extra oomph! that keeps you moving, even when you can’t see the finish line.
+Resiliency is inherent to successful entrepreneurs – it’s that little extra oomph! that keeps you moving, even when you can’t see the finish line.
 Your resilience can be the ultimate factor in what measures your success.

 The following are general tips about temperament and mindset.
-Not everyone is cut out to be an entrepreneur and it’s okay if you’re not, but to recognize this is key.
+After all, not everyone is cut out to be an entrepreneur and it’s okay if you’re not, but to recognize this is key.

 We see differences in children early on with their various temperaments.
-Some babies seem to go with the flow and are labeled ‘easy’ while others whine and protest at seemingly every stimuli.
+Some babies seem to go with the flow and are labeled ‘easy’ while others whine, cry and protest at seemingly every stimuli.

-This ability to cope with what others experience as overwhelming is what Psychologists call resilience.
+This ability to cope with what others experience as overwhelming is what Psychologists call having resiliency.